arjunkhode/Web-developer-illy-mistakes-/readme.md

 1. `.val()` is a jQuery thing and `.value` is a javaScript thing.
 It's primarily used to get the values of form elements such as input, select and textarea.

 1. A callback function, also known as a 'higher order function' is a function that is passed to another function
-1. When to not use a semicolon?

-A semicolon can be omitted if the statement is followed by a line break or
 1. How to make smooth scrolling in JavaScript?

 ```